jbrayton/Read/README.md

 ## Areas for improvement:

 * The app only stores access tokens for the webpage text service in memory.
 Storing access tokens in the keychain would allow the app to reuse a still-valid access token after the app is quit and reopened.
-* Caching of webpage text responses would let the app redisplay webpage text content faster.
+* Caching of Webpage Text API responses would let the app redisplay article content faster.
 * I did not implement robust error handling in the share extension around handling non-HTTP(S) URLs, retrieving the URL from the extension context, or an inability to open the app with a URL.
 * VoiceOver works, but there is no ability to change the text size of the displayed article.